Keyboard shortcuts

 3. Input starvation

-The citizens or upstream organisms the agent’s policy reads are retired, bump their ACL to exclude the agent, or reduce their retention windows below the agent’s replay needs.
+The members or upstream organisms the agent’s policy reads are retired, bump their ACL to exclude the agent, or reduce their retention windows below the agent’s replay needs.

 Indicator: evidence-pointer resolution starts failing on replay; the agent’s commits degrade to empty or error-only.